-The proposed project is the development of a currently vacant parcel surrounded by residential uses and a golf course.
-The vicinity of the subject property is vastly developed or graded for development.
-As such, the proposed project would have a less than significant impact, either directly or through habitat modifications, on any species identified as a candidate, sensitive, or special status species in local or regional plans, policies, or regulations, or by the CA Dept. of Fish and Game or US Fish and Wildlife Service.
 There is no riparian habitat or any other sensitive natural community identified in the vicinity of the proposed project by the California Department of Fish and Game or the US Fish and Wildlife Service.
 No federally protected wetlands are located on the subject site.
 Therefore, there would be no impacts to species, riparian habitat or other sensitive communities and wetlands.
-The site is not located within a native resident or migratory fish area, therefore it will not impede on their movement.
-The proposed project does not contain a native wildlife nursery site.
-No local policies, habitat conservation plan, regarding biological resources are applicable to the subject site and there would be no impacts with regard to those plans.
+There are also no bodies of water on the subject site or in the immediate vicinity of the subject site.
+The proposed project would have no impact on the movement of migratory fish or wildlife species or on established wildlife corridors or wildlife nursery sites.
+No local policies regarding biological resources are applicable to the subject site and there would be no impacts with regard to those plans.